 “What 5 competencies or benefits do we want the ladies to leave with?”

-“What do we want them to say to their friends about the event?”
+“What do we want them to say to their friends after the event?”

-Record the answers and then for each one, determine what steps your team needs to do to make sure each goal is accomplished during the breakfast.
+Record the answers for each one, determine what steps your team needs to do to make sure each goal is accomplished during the breakfast.

 For instance, if one of your objectives is to help women commit to a prayer life, then brainstorm the barriers to prayer, the solutions to the barriers and a means toward removing those barriers.
 Maybe you can present the solutions during the event.